mars0i/pasta/doc/notes/doubleclick.md

 Issues 12/2016 about clicking, double clicking, inspectors, CircledPortrayal2D

+Using the latest MASON distribution from the repo, with some fixed that Sean Luke added recently:

 With java 1.8.0_51 on the mba, I could get inspectors from double-clicking on objects, but CircledPortrayal2D didn't respond to clicks.